Who we are

-This Privacy Notice takes effect from 25 May 2018.
-It is directed to all natural persons whose Personal Data we process other than our employees and workers.
+This Privacy Notice takes effect from August 2018.
+It is directed to all persons whose Personal Data we process other than our employees, workers and volunteers.
 It applies to Personal Data collected by whatever means including without limit through our websites.
 It sets out information about how we collect Personal Data, the categories of Personal Data we collect, the purpose for which we process Personal Data, the legal basis for this processing, our legitimate interests in processing, how we share Personal Data and the rights of Data Subjects whose Personal Data we process.

 More detailed information may be made available to some Data Subjects during the process of collection of their Personal Data which adds to or prevails over the general information in this Privacy Notice.

 This Privacy Notice may be updated from time to time.
 Please check this page for the latest version of our Privacy Notice each time you provide Personal Data to us.